GBiondo1310/esp32_server/README.md

     k4 : v4
     k5 : v5
     ```
-    The last 3 lines are printed by the callback1 print statement
+    - The first 3 lines are printed by the callback1 print statement
+    - The last 3 lines are printed by the on_finished print statements

 ## NOTES